-- 3.8 Housing delivery is one of the key LDF core output indicators that local authorities are required to monitor and is a major Government and Council target. - 3.9 The housing supply figures in this monitoring report are for the 14thyear of the LDF period.
-The table below gives an assessment of the housing provision up to April 2018. - 3.10 Up to 31st March 2018 just over two thirds (67.5%) of the LDF's required 6,540 units has been provided, despite a severe recession and a reduction in building activity up to 2014,since then build rates have rebounded.
+- 3.8 Housing delivery is one of the key LDF core output indicators that local authorities are required to monitor and is a major Government and Council target. - 3.9 The housing supply figures in this monitoring report are for the 15thyear of the LDF period.
+The table below gives an assessment of the housing provision up to April 2019. - 3.10 Up to 31st March 2019 just under three quarters (74.9%) of the LDF's required 6,540 units has been provided, despite a severe recession and a reduction in building activity up to 2014,since then build rates have increased.
 Any undersupply against LDF targets has now been eliminated.